 Here are some of those vehicles with the best overall ratings from Canadian insurers.
 Pricing is provided by Autotrader.ca:

-New drivers should know the most popular cars in the country aren’t the cheapest to insure and even if a vehicle’s brand might be built around its image of safety, insurers’ data may contradict the marketing.
+First time car buyers and new drivers should know the most popular cars in the country aren’t the cheapest to insure and even if a vehicle’s brand might be built around its image of safety, insurers’ data may contradict the marketing.

 Best practices like checking vehicle components for product recalls will help avoid both a buyer’s remorse and an insurance nightmare.
 Drivers can check Transport Canada’s Motor Vehicle Safety Recalls Database and simply search a vehicle to find if it is affected by a recall.